List of Marmalade Boy characters: Anju Kitahara

 Yuu's childhood friend, who first appeared in episode 36 of the anime.
 She is a very soft-spoken person and has been in love with Yuu since the sixth grade.
 Having met Miki and finding out that she is dating Yuu, she respects their relationship and does not want to come in between them.
 In fact, Anju confesses to Miki her feeling for Yuu and tells her that she wants to be second to Yuu.
 Anju has a very life-threatening heart condition.
 She collapses at Christmas and wakes up in the hospital bed.
 She tells Yuu that she will have the operation she needs and to go to Miki and that she has gotten over him.
 She then leaves for America in order to have an operation that will save her.
-She later appears in New York in episode 52, where Yuus notices that she and Bill make a good couple.
+She later appears in New York in episode 52, where Yuu notices that she and Bill make a good couple.